hanjuin/GroceryShoppingAssistant/README.md

 Ensure you have the following tools installed on your machine:

-Node.js (Recommended version 16 or later)
+- Node.js (Recommended version 16 or later)

-npm (Usually comes with Node.js)
+- npm (Usually comes with Node.js)

-Git
+- Git

-Android Studio (for Android emulator)
+- Android Studio (for Android emulator - **Preferably API 34** )

-React Native CLI
+- React Native CLI

 ## Clone and run the server